FitSNAP/FitSNAP/fitsnap3/README.md

 _Copyright (2016) Sandia Corporation.
 Under the terms of Contract DE-AC04-94AL85000 with Sandia Corporation, the U.S. Government retains certain rights in this software.
 This software is distributed under the GNU General Public License_
 ##

-#### A short description of each component part of the FitSNAP package will be provided below along with an overall workflow of the code.
+#### A short description of each parent class of the FitSNAP package will be provided below along with an overall workflow of the code.
-#### This folder should be on your PYTHONPATH, and if you change the name of this folder (fitsnap3) then your command line execution will have to reflect this change: `python3 -m newfoldername [inputfile] [options]`
+_This folder should be on your PYTHONPATH, and if you change the name of this folder (fitsnap3) then your command line execution will have to reflect this change: `python3 -m newfoldername [inputfile] [options]`_

 #### __scrapers__
-  -
+  - Parent class that parses training data from stored files.
 #### __calculators__
-  -
+  - Parent class where feature vectors (descriptors) for the learned model are generated based on configurations parsed from scraper.
 #### __solvers__
-  -
+  - Parent class that handles how regression (fitting) is carried out such that weights on feature vectors are found to minimize the loss function with respect to ground truth data (i.e. from DFT).
 #### __io__
-  -
+  - Parent class that handles all input and output functions.